French Baroque architecture: The debut of the dome

 The major innovation of French Baroque religious architecture was the introduction of the cupola or dome over the central nave, a style imported from the Italian Baroque.
 The dome of the Church of the Gesù in Rome, by Giacomo della Porta (1568–1584) served as the prototype.
-The first Parisian church to have a dome was the chapel of the whose facade is now found in the courtyard of the École nationale supérieure des Beaux-Arts on rue Bonaparte in Paris.
+The first Parisian church to have a dome was the chapel of the whose façade is now found in the courtyard of the École nationale supérieure des Beaux-Arts on rue Bonaparte in Paris.
 The next, larger dome was constructed at the Église Saint-Joseph-des-Carmes (1613–20) in the same neighborhood.
 A larger and still more impressive early dome was built by François Mansart for the Church the Visitation Saint-Marie (1632–34).

 Another innovative dome was built by Jacques Lemercier for the College of Sorbonne, beginning in 1635.
 This design featured a hemispherical dome on a tall octagonal drum, the first of its type in France, with four small cupolas in the angles of the Greek cross above the Corinthian order columns on the façade.

 A much larger and higher dome on the Italian Baroque model was begun by François Mansart, then Jacques Lemercier and completed by Pierre Le Muet for the chapel of the royal hospital and abbey of Val-de-Grace (1645–1665).
-The facade has two levels of columns and pediments and a peristyle of detached columns, and the dome is decorated with an abundance of vaults, ribs, statues, contreforts, and ornaments, making it the most Italianate of French domes.
+The façade has two levels of columns and pediments and a peristyle of detached columns, and the dome is decorated with an abundance of vaults, ribs, statues, contreforts, and ornaments, making it the most Italianate of French domes.

 The second part of the 17th century saw the beginning of two more important domes.
 The Chapel of the Collège des Quatre-Nations, (now the Institut de France by Louis Le Vau and François d'Orbay (1662–1668) was built with a bequest from Cardinal Mazarin across the Seine from Louvre, and contains his tomb.
-The most grand of the domes was that of Les Invalides, the chapel for the hospital of military veterans, built by Jules Hardouin-Mansart (1677–1706), both as a symbol of charity and of military glory.
+The grandest of the domes was that of Les Invalides, the chapel for the hospital of military veterans, built by Jules Hardouin-Mansart (1677–1706), both as a symbol of charity and of military glory.
 The dome is placed on a church in the form of a trek cross.
 The cube of the building is surmounted by a cylindrical column of two drums, giving the dome exceptional height.
 The dome itself is richly decorated with sculpture on the entablements as well as ornaments of gilded bronze between the vertical ribs of the dome.